March 16, 2015

 “If there are a lot of hits and the clip is deriving income, it’s going to be hard to say that the income is not assessable for tax purposes, particularly if the activity is organised and repeated.”

-But looks like the volume of income does matter (not just the regularity):
+The volume of income does matter (not just the regularity):

 “Almost by accident my blog turned into a business [Source]